 The Directors are not aware of any other person who is beneficially interested in 3% or more of the issued share capital.

 BOARD OF DIRECTORS

-The Directors of the Company who held office since 1 January 2010 are as follows:
+The Directors of the Company who held office since 1 January 2011 are as follows:

 D.R.
-Southworth Non-Executive Chairman

-W. Hughes (resigned 15 December 2010) Non-Executive Director

-R.C.
-Fraser Director

-J. Dean Finance Director
+Southworth R.C.
+Fraser J. Dean Non-Executive Chairman Director Finance Director